Disordered boundaries destroy bulk phase separation in scalar active matter: Introduction

-Accounting for non-trivial boundary conditions in the description of active systems is a notoriously difficult challenge: phenomenological macroscopic theories do not offer any direct route to relate microscopic details on the boundary to boundary conditions on the macroscopic fields.
-Furthermore, the direct coarse-graining of microscopic models in the presence of arbitrary boundaries has never been achieved so far.
-Instead, we here present a methodology that borrows from these two opposite approaches.
-In Sec.~\ref{sec:multipole expansion}, we start by considering a dilute active system in the presence of a localized deformation on an otherwise flat wall.
+To investigate the physics behind the numerical results reported in Figs.~\ref{fig:schematic} and~\ref{fig:rho_and_jy}, we start, in Sec.~\ref{sec:multipole expansion}, by considering a dilute system in the presence of a localized deformation on an otherwise flat wall.
 We show that it induces non-standard boundary conditions on the density and current fields.
 Using appropriate Green's functions, we show that the perturbation induces a long-range modulation in the steady-state density profile, which we characterize in the far field limit.
 We then show in Sec.~\ref{sec: disordered boundaries} how these results allow us to describe a disordered wall and to evaluate the disorder-averaged two-point correlation functions of the density and current fields.
 These results, first derived in the dilute limit in Sec.~\ref{sec: disordered boundaries: dilute systems} are then generalized to interacting systems in Sec.~\ref{sec: disordered boundaries: interacting systems}.
 Finally, we show in Sec.~\ref{sec:Imry-Ma} that, even though the density modulations and currents decay as power laws in the bulk of the system, they are sufficient to destroy MIPS in dimension $d < d_c=3$.
 In practice, the wall creates a disordered combination of long-range attractive and repulsive forces that prevent both bulk phase separation as well as a uniform wetting of the wall by a dense phase.